ffoodd/a11y.css/README.md

 This CSS file intends to warn developers about possible risks and mistakes that exist in HTML code.
 It can also be used to roughly evaluate a site's quality by simply including it as an external stylesheet.

+When hovering marked elements, a little banner should appear on top of your browser displaying what's going on.

 *This file is not a replacement to a complete tool such as [OpQuast Reporting](http://reporting.opquast.com/).
 It only intends to show possible weaknesses.
 You should obviously do some manual check by hand to know whether the code should or should not be fixed.*

 ## Bookmarklet